ubuntu/ubuntu-project-docs/docs/reference/exception-HAProxyUpdates.rst

       -  Use multiple SSL libraries (openssl, libressl)
       -  Different compression configuration

-Moreover, those things are also tested on other operational systems.
+Moreover, those things are also tested on other operating systems.
 More details, about how this is implemented can be found in *.github/workflows* directory.

 There is also a Travis CI pipeline which builds HAProxy and runs the